bryanherdianto/sar-pam-balancing-robot/README.md

-# SaR-PaM
-### Self-Balancing Robot with Path Memorization
+# SaR-PaM (Self-Balancing Robot with Path Memorization)

 **Real-Time System and Internet of Things Final Project**
-Department of Electrical Engineering — Universitas Indonesia
+Department of Electrical Engineering, Universitas Indonesia

 ---